 Financial Aid is made available for those who qualify through federal, state, and University programs.

 All students who are interested in financial aid should file the Free Application for Federal Student Aid (FAFSA).
-This form is used to determine a student’s eligibility for grants, loans, and work-study, and OCU institutional aid.
-In order to qualify for Indiana state aid the FAFSA Indiana residents’ FAFSAs must be received by the Central Processing Center before March 10.
-Filing for financial aid is an annual process.
-File online for free at www.fafsa.ed.gov.
+This form is used to determine a student’s eligibility for grants, loans, work-study, and OCU institutional aid.
+In order to qualify for Indiana state aid, Indiana residents’ FAFSAs must be received by the Central Processing Center before

-The FAFSA requires the previous year’s tax information when filing.
 If a student or a family member has had a loss of income, the Financial Aid Office should be notified.
-The form that the student would need to file is a Special Circumstances Form.
+The form that the student would need to request is a Special Circumstances Form.
 This form is only available in the Financial Aid Office.
 If you are a student on the Main Campus, you will need to submit a request to firstname.lastname@example.org or call 812.749.1224.
 If you are a Non-Traditional student, you will need to submit a request to email@example.com or call 812-749-1437.

 - For most federal and state student aid, you must have financial need.
 Unsubsidized loans and parent loans are non-need based loans.